 About EndodontistsFind a Doctor

-Symptoms of issues which might require seeking treatment from an Endodontist can include tooth sensitivity to heat and cold as well as swelling and/or inflammation of the gums and tissue surrounding the tooth.
+Symptoms of issues that might require seeking treatment from an Endodontist can include tooth sensitivity to heat and cold as well as swelling and/or inflammation of the gums and tissue surrounding the tooth.
 Dentists are able to identify and treat these symptoms but in severe cases may refer patients to an Endodontist for specialized care.
-Like other oral health care specialists such as an Orthodontist or Oral Surgeon, the experts often work to provide a combined treatment plan.
+Like other oral health care specialists such as Orthodontist, Oral Surgeon, and Periodontists are the experts who often work to provide a combined treatment plan.

 One of the most common procedures performed by an Endodontist is a root canal.
 This procedure involves the cleaning of the dental pulp inside the tooth and its roots to remove infection.
 Once cleaned, the Endodontist will fill the tooth to eventually be topped with a crown by a Dentist.